 There is considerable annual variability in the number of new accessions into UK germplasm collections.
-The total number of accessions has risen since 1960; by March 2017 there were 123,603 accessions of relevant taxa, of which 93,075 accessions contribute to the Enrichment Index.
+The total number of accessions has risen since 1960, totalling 93,786 accessions by June 2018.

-There was a 19% increase in the Enrichment Index between 2012 and 2017.
+There was a 15% increase in the Enrichment Index between 2013 and 2018.
 A rapid rise in the Enrichment Index since 2000 can be attributed to a concerted collection effort by the Millennium Seed Bank.

-The genetic diversity of UK plant resources includes domesticated plants and their wild relatives, as well as socio-economically and culturally valuable plant species.
-These encompass plants grown in a farming or horticultural setting, or both, as well as commercial cultivars, landraces and traditional varieties and their wild relatives.
+Genetic diversity is an important component of biological diversity.
+The genetic diversity of UK plant resources includes domesticated plants and their wild relatives, as well as socioeconomically and culturally valuable plant species.
+These encompass plants grown in a

 Seed banks provide an insurance policy against the extinction of plants in the wild.
 They complement in situ conservation methods, which conserve plants and animals directly in the wild.
 The indicator is based on an enrichment Index developed by the United Nations Food and Agriculture Organisation (FAO 2010) to assess the genetic diversity held in gene banks.
 The method factors in duplication and similarity to existing accessions.
-An upward trending line indicates diversity is being added to collections the steeper the line, the greater the diversity being incorporated.
+An upward trending line indicates diversity is being added to collections - the steeper the line, the greater the diversity being incorporated.
 An accession is a collection of plant material from a particular location at a point in time.
-Ex situ conservation of cultivated plants and their wild relatives is one method used to preserve genetic diversity.
-In the context of this indicator, the term ex situ means off-site conservation of genetic material.